 Good in all three zones, knows when to play with an edge and when to be a leader.
 Murphy is a reliable guy that every team could use in their lineup and in the locker room to set an example for the whole squad.

-Tag(s): Home Great Lakes Calumet Hancock KLAA Plymouth Salem Brighton Hartland Macomb Area Conference Utica Eisenhower Metro League Detroit Country Day Woodhaven Mid-Michigan Hockey Conference Tri-Valley Titans MIHL Detroit Catholic Central Orchard Lake St. Mary's Brother Rice Detroit U-D Jesuit Trenton Saginaw Valley Davison Midland Saginaw Heritage
+Tag(s): Home Great Lakes Calumet Hancock Bulldogs KLAA Plymouth Salem Brighton Hartland Macomb Area Conference Utica Eisenhower Metro League Detroit Country Day Woodhaven Mid-Michigan Hockey Conference Tri-Valley Titans MIHL Detroit Catholic Central Orchard Lake St. Mary's Brother Rice U-D Jesuit Trenton Saginaw Valley Davison Midland Saginaw Heritage